 Tokoro kawaredo hito kawarazu

-No matter where you go, people don't change;
+No matter where you go, people do not change;

 Tokoro has several other interesting functions, see some combinations with particles:

-• Tokoroga [所が] - Means nonetheless, however, still, even if, on the contrary, in fact, despite..;
+• Tokoroga [所が] – Means even so, however, still, even if, on the contrary, indeed, despite..;

-• By the way [所で] - Means by the way, incidentally, or it doesn't matter (where, when, why, how).
+• Tokorode [所で] – Means by the way, moreover, or it doesn’t matter (where, when, why, how).

-• Tokoroka [所か] - Means far from, nothing, leave alone, not to talk about…
+• Tokoroka [所か] – Means far from, nothing, leave it alone, not to talk about…

-• Issho [一所] - Means a place, the same place, a person and together (archaic version of [一緒]).
+• Issho [一所] – Means one place, same place, one person, and together (archaic version of [一緒]).

-Simplifying basho is literally a location and tokoro is literally a place.
-Just don't consider the previous sentence as something absolute.
-Japanese is simple but sometimes it is full of confusing things; just living and using it in daily life makes it make sense.
+Simplifying, basho is literally a location and tokoro is literally a place.
+Just don’t consider this previous sentence as something absolute.
+Japanese is simple but sometimes it is full of confusing things, just living and using it in everyday life to make sense.

-I hope you have enjoyed the article.
-We appreciate the comments and shares...
+I hope you enjoyed the article.
+We appreciate comments and shares…

 PortugueseRomajiKanji